-2.7 Foreign-to-Foreign Transactions
+2.8 Foreign-to-Foreign Transactions

-Foreign-to-foreign transactions are subject to merger control provided that the turnover thresholds are triggered.
+Foreign-to-foreign transactions are subject to the Turkish merger control regime provided that the turnover thresholds are triggered.
 The Competition Law defines the 'effects criteria', pursuant to which the criterion to apply is whether the undertakings concerned affect the goods and services markets in Turkey.
-Even if the relevant undertakings do not have local subsidiaries, branches, sales outlets, etc in Turkey, the transaction could still be subject to merger control if the relevant undertakings have sales in Turkey and thus have effects on the relevant Turkish market.
+Even if the relevant undertakings do not have local subsidiaries, branches, sales outlets etc in Turkey, the transaction can still be subject to the Turkish merger control regime if the relevant undertakings have sales in Turkey and thus have effects on the relevant Turkish market.
+In